JuliaStats/PDMats.jl/README.md

 ## Positive definite matrix types

-This package defines an abstract type ``AbstractPDMat{T<:AbstractFloat}`` as the base type for positive definite matrices with different internal representations.
+This package defines an abstract type ``AbstractPDMat{T<:Real}`` as the base type for positive definite matrices with different internal representations.

-Elemenent types are in princple all AbstractFloat types, but in practice this is limited by the support for floating point types in Base.LinAlg.Cholesky.
+Elemenent types are in princple all Real types, but in practice this is limited by the support for floating point types in Base.LinAlg.Cholesky.
   - ``Float64``     Fully supported from Julia 0.3.
   - ``Float32``     Fully supported from Julia 0.4.2.
 Full, diagonal and scale matrix types are supported in Julia 0.3 or higher.
   - ``Float16``     Promoted to ``Float32`` for full, diagonal and scale matrix.
 Currently unsupported for sparse matrix.